josegoliva/windowcleaner-website/articles/BorderArt.md

 &nbsp;

-**The more conversant one is in various idioms of the border, the more one can know about all the angles of the game and the more one has access to "insider" information on both sides of the border.
-The paths of each player allude to actual experiences that are typical of real life regular border crossers, from elderly Americans who go to Tijuana to buy cheaper prescription drugs medicine, to Mexican day laborers who make their way on foot along Route 5 each day and peddle their skills and trades in San Diego's suburbs.**{% footnote "Coco Fusco and Ricardo Dominguez, ‘Turista Fronterizo’, Coco Fusco [https:// www.cocofusco.com/turista-fronterizo](https:// www.cocofusco.com/turista-fronterizo) [accessed 3 March 2019]." %}
+>The more conversant one is in various idioms of the border, the more one can know about all the angles of the game and the more one has access to "insider" information on both sides of the border.
+The paths of each player allude to actual experiences that are typical of real life regular border crossers, from elderly Americans who go to Tijuana to buy cheaper prescription drugs medicine, to Mexican day laborers who make their way on foot along Route 5 each day and peddle their skills and trades in San Diego's suburbs.{% footnote "Coco Fusco and Ricardo Dominguez, ‘Turista Fronterizo’, Coco Fusco [https:// www.cocofusco.com/turista-fronterizo](https:// www.cocofusco.com/turista-fronterizo) [accessed 3 March 2019]." %}

 &nbsp;